sleeplessinc/mxu/README.md

 	<script src="node_modules/mxu/index.js"></script>

-Create a "default" data object that contains the initial values:
+Create a "default" data object that contains some initial values:

 	default_data = { title: "MXU Rules!", who: "Bob" }

-The build some DOME elements that have "name" attributes.
+Then build some DOM elements that have "name" attributes.
 These elements will be matched up to the properties in your default data: